lonkaars/avans-dui/doc/dui.md

 This method avoids the use of fixed thresholds that might need adjusting at times.
 In order to resolve this some authors tried to transfer the problem into pixel classification where a neural network classifies every pixel in the input image, the pixel classification algorithms are often slower than other color extraction methods.

-#### Results

-\def\signDetectionColor{
+\def\signDetectionColorConclusion{
-The above described methods where also applied to a database in order to compare each method.
-This resulted in the conclusion that, using a normalized RGB space is giving the a mixture of most detections and least false-positve results.
-See source 1 page 86584 for the full report.
+All color-based detection methods where also applied to a database in order to compare each method.
+Experiments concluded that using a normalized RGB space is giving the a mixture of most detections and least false-positve results\footcite{ieee:sign-detection}.
 }
-\signDetectionColor
+\signDetectionColorConclusion

 ### Shape based